 3. Treat Your Yard

 Fleas can be difficult to prevent, especially if you have an outdoor cat or other animals that can carry them into your home.
-If you have a yard, there are ways to keep fleas at bay while still allowing your animals to roam free.
+There are ways to keep fleas at bay if you have a yard while still allowing your animals to roam free.

 Mow the Lawn Often